truenas/documentation/content/SCALECLIReference/Storage/CLIDisk.md

 #### Description
 Enter the  `query` command with no additional attributes to perform a basic query of all disks.
 Enter the command, then press <kbd>Enter</kbd>.
-The command returns a table containing the identifier, name, subsystem, number, serial, LUN ID, size, description, transfer mode, HDD standby status, S.M.A.R.T. status, S.M.A.R.T. options, expire time, criticality, difference, informational status, model, rotation rate, drive type, ZFS globally unique identifier, bus type, dev name, enclosure, S.M.A.R.T. support, and pool for every disk in the system.
+The command returns a table containing the identifier, name, subsystem, number, serial, LUN ID, size, description, transfer mode, HDD standby status, S.M.A.R.T. status, S.M.A.R.T. options, expiration time, criticality, difference, informational status, model, rotation rate, drive type, ZFS globally unique identifier, bus type, dev name, enclosure, S.M.A.R.T. support, and pool for every disk in the system.

 #### Usage